zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "algorithm-ok-23.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 23.

+## MIXED-ALGO-1
+Three DNSKEY with different algorithms.

+* Zone: "mixed-algo-1.dnssec05.xa."
+  * The response has three DNSKEY with different algorithms:
+    * 7
+    * 10
+    * 13

 ### NO-RESPONSE-1
 No valid response from any of the servers.